nursefly/braze-segment-debounce/README.md

-# braze-segment-dedupe
+# braze-segment-debounce

-Segment utilities to deduplicate data before it reaches the Braze destination
+Segment utilities to debounce data before it reaches the Braze destination

 ## Introduction